 Did you find that they were just really opening up?

-Well, their confirmation is their lips moving and them saying the words that we got a grant from Soros.
+Their confirmation is their lips moving and them saying the words that we got a grant from Soros.

 This is their words, not mine.

-This is a woman named T Stern, head of the Atlanta chapter of Refused Fascism, uh confirming this is according to her that this is the sort of people that they work with, and then and and Andy Z lists 10,000, 50,000 checks that they get from donors to fund this activity.
+This is a woman named T Stern, head of the Atlanta chapter of Refuse Fascism, confirming this is according to her, that this is the sort of people that they work with.

-Then the media claims they're not even a group.
+The media claims they're not even a group.

 They claim they're not even a group.

-And and they're meeting with billionaires to fund.
+And they're meeting with billionaires to fund.

-Because this is important.
+We know about this, because this is important.

-Um loosely bonded together, or do you believe that really is far more centralized than anybody knows?
+They're apparently all under a banner of Antifa, but they have different names in different cities um, loosely bonded together, or do you believe that really is far more centralized than anybody knows?

-You've seen this is all the stuff you've seen in the tapes.
+Right, you've seen, this is all the stuff you've seen in the tapes.

-They have PowerPoint presentations in in Portland, Oregon, where they teach you how to gouge out eyes.
+They have powerpoint presentations in in Portland Oregon, where they teach you how to gouge out eyes.

-Uh so I again it's just is it organized?
+So again, it's just, is it organized?

 It's a very disruptive force.

-This is this has been planned by a an individual who is the leader.
+This is an intent, this is, this has been planned by a, an individual who is the leader, and they claim that this is not planned.

-It's just on tape.
+Sean, it's just on tape.

-Uh that wall went up pretty quick.
+Uh, that wall went up pretty quick.

-You know, the I guess the more shocking thing here is that you know the mayor, the governor, they're saying this is patriotic.
+I guess the more shocking thing here is that you know the mayor, the governor.

 They're saying that this is a summer of love, that this is all peaceful.

-Yeah, I mean it's it's it's it it's certainly not from what we've seen peaceful, like like I keep saying they they've gouging out eyes and and and training people how to commit assault.
+Like I keep saying they've, they've gouging out eyes and and and training people how to commit assault.

 I know that you know a thing or two about martial arts.